Alexandros Papagos: Restoration of the Monarchy and the Metaxas Regime

 On 10 October 1935, along with the service chiefs of the Navy (Rear Admiral Dimitrios Oikonomou) and the Air Force (Air Vice Marshal Georgios Reppas), he toppled the government of Panagis Tsaldaris and became Minister for Military Affairs in the new cabinet of Georgios Kondylis, which immediately declared the restoration of the Greek monarchy.
 Papagos remained Minister of Military Affairs until Kondylis' resignation on 30 November, and was re-appointed to the post in the succeeding Konstantinos Demertzis cabinet on 13 December 1935 until 5 March 1936.
 On 5 March 1936 he was named Inspector-General of the Army, holding the post until 31 July.
-On the next day he was promoted to Chief of the Army General Staff.
-From his position, he employed the Army to support Metaxas' declaration of dictatorship on 4 August 1936.
+On the next day, 1 August, he was promoted to Chief of the Army General Staff.
+From his position, he employed the Army to support Ioannis Metaxas' declaration of dictatorship on 4 August 1936.

-During the next years, as Chief of the General Staff, he actively tried to reorganize and reequip the Army for the oncoming Second World War.
+As head of the army and the palace's man, Papagos was a crucial figure in Metaxas' dictatorial regime.
+In 1940, a special law was passed to allow him to continue in his position, despite being over the statutory retirement age for general officers.
+As Chief of the General Staff, he actively tried to reorganize and reequip the Army for the oncoming Second World War.